danbev/learning-v8/README.md

      Local<String> source = String::NewFromUtf8(isolate, js, NewStringType::kNormal).ToLocalChecked();

-NewFromUtf8 actually returns a The Local<String> wrapped in a MaybeLocal which forces a check to see if the Local<> is empty before using it.
+NewFromUtf8 actually returns a Local<String> wrapped in a MaybeLocal which forces a check to see if the Local<> is empty before using it.
 NewStringType is an enum which can be kNormalString (k for constant) or kInternalized.